stevebauman/location/README.md

 	"stevebauman/location": "dev-master"

-Then run "composer update" on your project source.
+Then run `composer update` on your project source.

-Add the service provider in "app/config/app.php"
+Add the service provider in `app/config/app.php`

 	'Stevebauman\Location\LocationServiceProvider',